-Today will be a chance to recce the area, highlight potential peaks and routes and run through some all-important mountain skills to make sure everyone is ready for the summit days.
+Today will be a chance to recce the area, highlight potential peaks and routes and run through some all-important mountaineering skills to make sure everyone is ready for the summit days.

-Seven days of climbing and trekking, based in basecamp and advanced basecamp with the aim to summit as many peaks as possible.
+Seven days of climbing, alpine trekking and mountaineering, leaving from basecamp and advanced basecamp with the aim to summit as many peaks as possible.
 Depending on weather conditions, route difficulty and group capability, the route each day will be chosen by the expedition leader .

 Day 11: Sep 5 – Tamga village